NormB/colima-services/README.md

 - **🔒 Vault-First Security** - All credentials managed by HashiCorp Vault with dynamic generation
 - **📦 Zero Cloud Dependencies** - Runs entirely on your Mac, perfect for offline development
 - **🛠️ Easy Management** - Single CLI script with 21 commands for all operations
-- **📚 Reference Apps** - Production-ready examples in Python, Go, Node.js, TypeScript, and Rust
+- **📚 Reference Apps** - Production-quality examples in Python, Go, Node.js, TypeScript, and Rust
 - **🔍 Full Observability** - Built-in Prometheus, Grafana, and Loki for monitoring and logging

 ## 🚀 Quick Start

-Get up and running in 5 minutes:
+Get up and running in 10 minutes (5 minutes if prerequisites already installed):

 ```bash
 # 1. Install prerequisites